 Previous CHOP analyses of Partners for Child Passenger Safety data show that families at risk for non-booster seat use typically involved parents or caregivers of children between the ages of 4 and 8 with any of the following characteristics:

-- They have a high school diploma or less education
+- A high school diploma or less education

-- They are from minority groups (e.g., Latino/Hispanic, African-American)
+- Member of a minority group (e.g., Latino/Hispanic, African-American)

 This generated a line of research overseen by Flaura K. Winston, MD, PhD in partnership with other principal investigators to promote booster seat use.

-- Study 1 - Identifying Interventions That Promote Booster Seat Use for Parents with Low Educational Attainment (published in 2007)
+Study 1 - Identifying Interventions That Promote Booster Seat Use for Parents with Low Educational Attainment

 Phase 1: Formative Focus Groups